 St Albans School has been offering bursaries for many, possibly hundreds of years in different guises, to pupils with academic potential, who we believe would benefit from a St Albans School education.

-There are countless generations of former pupils – our Old Albanians - who have received a St Albans School education at little or no parental expense.
+There are many former pupils – our Old Albanians - who have received a St Albans School education at little or no parental expense.
 For some, this was provided by external funding; for others, the provision was made by the School.

 Bursaries may be awarded to a value of up to 100% of the fees and additional support can be available for uniform, lunches and school trips.